kevalii/book-o-piracy/README.md

 I'm unfortunately unable to share the contents of the Postgres database, because

-...a) the database is stored on Heroku's servers and cannot be locally stored, which was primarily motivated by how
+* the database is stored on Heroku's servers and cannot be locally stored, which was primarily motivated by how

-...b) storing the database within application root itself is just generally bad practice.
+* storing the database within application root itself is just generally bad practice.

 ### Testing Setup
 1. Install [PostgreSQL](https://www.postgresql.org/), make sure PostgreSQL is online, and initialize a database named 'translations' in psql bash session by entering `psql` and then `createdb translations`